bacontime/rpg/materials.md

 : A dark hard wood.
 Like blue-tinged ebony.

 Properties
 : Very dense, yet bouyant in the air.
 High inertia, low weight.
-Incredibly resiliant.
+Resiliant.

 ### Skywood thickets
 Skywood grows on the highest mountaintops, precipitating from the air in towering tangled thickets of thorny, leafless "trees".